 To create a salmon sanctuary of this scale, WRC pioneered new approaches to conservation finance.
 Through the federal New Markets Tax Credits Program, designed to spur revitalization in low-income communities, WRC tapped a significant—and nontraditional—source of private funding.
 Combined with donor and foundation support, including generous funding from an anonymous foundation and a grant and low-interest loan from the David and Lucile Packard Foundation, WRC was able to raise the needed funds to purchase these lands.

 WRC paid off the loan from the Packard Foundation through the sale of carbon offsets and sustainable forestry practices that are rejuvenating old-growth habitat and improving the health of the Blue Creek watershed.
-To accomplish this, WRC created a supporting nonprofit, called Western Rivers Forestry (WRF), which is holding the land until it can be conveyed to the Yurok Tribe for permanent stewardship.
-From the outset, the Tribe will manage the lands on behalf of WRF and in line with WRC’s conservation vision.
+To accomplish this, WRC created a supporting nonprofit, called Western Rivers Forestry (WRF), which held the land until it could be conveyed to the Yurok Tribe for permanent stewardship.

 Making the Vision a Reality

-In February 2018, the vision became a reality when WRC conveyed the first major landholdings—nearly 10,000 acres—along Blue Creek itself to the Yurok Tribe.
-This transfer established the sanctuary and, at long last, reunited the tribe with Blue Creek.
+From 2009 through 2017, WRC acquired or facilitated transfer of the lands from Green Diamond Resource Company in multiple phases; conveyance of the lands from WRC to the Yurok has happened in multiple phases as well.
+The transfer of the final 14,968 acres from WRC to the Yurok Tribe closed May 30, 2025.
 The Yurok Tribe will now steward the forests for the sake of fish and wildlife and to keep Blue Creek healthy and cold.
 Under a management plan approved by the State of California, the Yurok Tribe will manage the lands to heal decades of aggressive timber harvest, restore the richness of the forest and create tribal jobs in sustainable forestry and restoration.

-In the end, this historic effort will help ensure the survival of one of the West’s great salmon streams, protect vital wildlife habitat in one of the most biologically rich areas on Earth, and reestablish a sacred homeland and economic base for the Yurok.
-Blue Creek can now be safeguarded by a community whose greatest cultural, spiritual and economic interests are healthy forests, healthy habitat and healthy returns of wild salmon and steelhead.
+This historic effort ensures the survival of one of the West’s great salmon streams, protects vital wildlife habitat in one of the most biologically rich areas on Earth, and reestablishes a sacred homeland and economic base for the Yurok.
+Blue Creek is now safeguarded by a community whose greatest cultural, spiritual and economic interests are healthy forests, healthy habitat and healthy returns of wild salmon and steelhead.

 Saving Blue Creek, Lifeline of the Klamath River from Western Rivers Conservancy on Vimeo.